Kiawah Island, South Carolina: Golf

 Kiawah Island is widely hailed as one of the premier golf destinations on the East Coast.
 The island features seven award-winning golf courses designed by the likes of Jack Nicklaus, Gary Player, Tom Fazio, and Pete Dye.
 The courses snake along the narrow island, moving from the dense wooded interior of the island to the breezy oceanfront.
 Five of the courses are owned and maintained by Kiawah Island Golf Resort.
 These include the Ocean Course, Turtle Point, Osprey Point, Oak Point, and Cougar Point.
 Two courses, the River Course and Cassique, are owned and maintained by Kiawah Island Club.

 The Ocean Course

 Pete Dye designed the Ocean Course in 1991 and the course has since proved to be one of the toughest on the East Coast.
 The Ocean Course was the home of the 1991 Ryder Cup, the 1997 World Cup of Golf, the 2007 Senior PGA Championship, the 2012 PGA Championship and the 2021 PGA Championship, becoming only the fourth golf course in history to host each of the PGA of America's men's major championships.
-The Ocean Course was featured in the 2000 movie The Legend of Bagger Vance, starring Will Smith, Matt Damon and Charlize Theron.
+The Ocean Course was featured in the 2000 movie The Legend of Bagger Vance.